⚠️ We are currently updating our 2020/21 tax guidance across the website

 More information on needing to complete a tax return can be found in our separate guidance on this topic.

-If you start getting rental income, you should tell HMRC about it – contact them as soon as possible, but at the latest by 5 October following the end of the tax year in which you start to let the property.
-That is, if you start getting rental income in the year to 5 April 2019, tell HMRC by 5 October 2019.
+If you start getting rental income which is taxable, you should therefore tell HMRC about it – contact them as soon as possible, but at the latest by 5 October following the end of the tax year concerned.
+That is, if you start getting taxable rental income in the year to 5 April 2019, tell HMRC by 5 October 2019.